medialab/artoo/quick_start.md

 artoo.savePrettyJson(niceList);
 ```

-Now you should see your browser download a `data.json` file containing your scraped list and if `chrome` bothers you and tells you are trying to download too much, just tell him to get lost.
+Now you should see your browser download a `data.json` file containing your scraped list and if *Chrome* bothers you and tells you are trying to download too much, just tell him to get lost.

-And if you are more the CSV kind of guy.
+And of course, if you are more the CSV kind of guy, just help yourself.

 ```js
 artoo.saveCsv(niceList);